jonasKcbs/ssi_wp3_tus/open_geo_data/Readme_open_geodata.txt

 (Statistics Netherlands) and students from Utrecht University.
 Three users collected geolocation data using the CBS app on android devices and kept track of their movement in diaries.
-One of the users (UtrechtX) collected data using three different accounts and/or phone (Utrecht1, Utrecht2 and Utrecht12).
+One of the users (UtrechtX) collected data using three different accounts and/or phones sometimes on the same journey (Utrecht1, Utrecht2 and Utrecht12).

 Variables in the dataset:
 - user_id: identifier of the user